Semistandard Tableaux for Demazure Characters (Key Polynomials) and Their Atoms

 We continue to work in the context established in Section 6.
-Here we present a backtracking version of Theorem 6.1: It generates all tableaux $T$ of shape $\lambda$ that have their scanning tableau $S(T)$ equal to the $\lambda$-key $Y_\lambda(\pi)$.
+Here we present a recursive implementation of Theorem 6.1: It generates all tableaux $T$ of shape $\lambda$ that have their scanning tableau $S(T)$ equal to the $\lambda$-key $Y_\lambda(\pi)$.
 This procedure constructs each of the desired tableaux from east to west.
 (The generation procedure on p.
 281 of \cite{Le1} produces all of $\mathcal{D}_\lambda(\pi)$.)

-For $\lambda_1 \geq j \geq 1$, denote the partition with column lengths $\zeta_j, \zeta_{j+1}, ... , \zeta_{\lambda_1}$ by $\lambda^{[j]}$.
+For $\lambda_1 \geq l \geq 1$, denote the partition with column lengths $\zeta_l, \zeta_{l+1}, ... , \zeta_{\lambda_1}$ by $\lambda^{[l]}$.
 In the description below, lower portions of the pending new column are denoted by $L$ and the empty pending column is denoted $()$.
 Each pending new column $L$ (that will be extended upward) needs to be accompanied by an updated (shrinking upwards) partial tableau $U$.
 The sets of potential new values are denoted by $C$.
 The columns of the growing tableau $T$ and of the shrinking tableau $U$ are indexed from the right by $\lambda_1, \lambda_1 - 1, \lambda_1 - 2, ...$.

-\begin{proc}Input $\lambda \in \Lambda_n^+$ and $\pi \in S_n$.
+\begin{proc}Input $\lambda \in \Lambda_n^+$ and $\pi \in S_n^\lambda$.
 Let $\mathcal{V}^{[\lambda_1]}$ be the set consisting of the one tableau $T$ of shape $\lambda^{[\lambda_1]}$ that is formed by taking the last column of $Y_\lambda(\pi) =: Y$.
-As $j$ decrements from $\lambda_1 - 1$ to $1$, successively form sets $\mathcal{V}^{[j]}$ of tableaux of shapes $\lambda^{[j]}$ as follows:
+As $l$ decrements from $\lambda_1 - 1$ to $1$, successively form sets $\mathcal{V}^{[l]}$ of tableaux of shapes $\lambda^{[l]}$ as follows:

-For each $T \in \mathcal{V}^{[j+1]}$, do:
+For each $T \in \mathcal{V}^{[l+1]}$, do:

-Let $\mathcal{F}_{\zeta_j+1}$ be the set consisting of the one ordered pair $( (), T )$.
+Let $\mathcal{F}_{\zeta_l+1}$ be the set consisting of the one ordered pair $( (), T )$.

-As $i$ decrements from $\zeta_j$ to $1$, successively build up sets $\mathcal{F}_i$ of ordered pairs as follows:
+As $k$ decrements from $\zeta_l$ to $1$, successively build up sets $\mathcal{F}_k$ of ordered pairs as follows:

-For each $(L,U) \in \mathcal{F}_{i+1}$, do:
+For each $(L,U) \in \mathcal{F}_{k+1}$, do:

-When $i < \zeta_j$, let $t$ be the first (northernmost) value in $L$; when $i = \zeta_j$, let $t$ be $n+1$.
+When $k < \zeta_l$, let $t$ be the first (northernmost) value in $L$; when $k = \zeta_l$, let $t$ be $n+1$.

-If $m(U) > Y(j,i)$, set $C := \emptyset$.
+If $m(U) > Y(l,k)$, set $C := \emptyset$.

-If $m(U) = Y(j,i)$, set $C := [ i , min \{ Y(j,i), t-1, T(j+1,i) \} ]$.
+If $m(U) = Y(l,k)$, set $C := [ k , min \{ Y(l,k), t-1, T(l+1,k) \} ]$.

-If $m(U) < Y(j,i)$, set $C := \{ Y(j,i) \} \bigcap [ i , min \{ t-1, T(j+1,i) \} ]$.
+If $m(U) < Y(l,k)$, set $C := \{ Y(l,k) \} \bigcap [ k , min \{ t-1, T(l+1,k) \} ]$.

 If $C$ is empty, then discard $(L,U)$.